 Goldman Environmental Prize Honors Six Environmental Heroes

-SAN FRANCISCO, June 15, 2021—The Goldman Environmental Foundation today announced six recipients of the 2021 Goldman Environmental Prize, the world’s foremost award for grassroots environmental activists.
+SAN FRANCISCO, April 29, 2019 — The Goldman Environmental Foundation today announced six recipients of the 2019 Goldman Environmental Prize, the world’s foremost award for grassroots environmental activists.

 Awarded annually to environmental heroes from each of the world’s six inhabited continental regions, the Goldman Environmental Prize honors the achievements and leadership of grassroots environmental activists from around the world, inspiring all of us to take action to protect our planet.

-The Prize was founded in 1989 in San Francisco by philanthropists and civic leaders Rhoda and Richard Goldman.
+This year also marks the 30th anniversary of the Prize, which was founded in 1989 in San Francisco by philanthropists and civic leaders Rhoda and Richard Goldman.
 As Richard Goldman once noted, “We’d like to leave the world a little better than we found it.”
-In 32 years, the Prize has had an immeasurable impact on the planet.
-To date, the Prize has honored 206 winners (including 92 women) from 92 nations, and has shined a light on many of the critical issues facing the Earth.
+In these 30 years, the Prize has had an immeasurable impact on the planet.
+To date, the Prize has honored 194 winners from 89 different nations, and has shined a light on many of the critical issues facing the Earth.

 This year’s winners are:

 BAYARJARGAL AGVAANTSEREN, Mongolia

 Bayarjargal Agvaantseren helped create the 1.8 million-acre Tost Tosonbumba Nature